-Additionaly, they believe each Christian should expect to experience one or more of them on a regular basis - including such manifestations as tongues speaking and healing.
+Additionally, they believe each Christian should expect to experience one or more of them on a regular basis,- including such manifestations as tongues speaking and healing.
 This term is also used in secular settings to indicate a non-spiritual quality of strong personal appeal and powers of persuasion (such as a

 politician or speaker who is said to have charisma).